 in Nüremberg Germany in 1895.
-Georges Carette, a Frenchman, moved to Germany as a young man, as his mother was
+Georges Carette, was a native born Frenchman who moved to Germany as a young man when his mother, who was

-originally from Germany and returned there after she remarried.
-In Nüremberg Georges opened a toy company in 1886,
+originally from Germany, returned there after she remarried.
+In 1886, when he first arrived in Germany, Georges opened a toy company in Nüremberg

-and a new company was formed with just Georges in control.
+with Ignaz and Adolf pulling out.
+A new independent company was formed with just Georges in control.
 Since the original company wasn't really an

 independent manufacturer, and was only established as a fabrication house for Gebrüder Bing, it tends to be ignored.